 The fixed dollar minimum tax is determined by the payer corporation's gross payroll.
-The fixed dollar minimum taxes are listed on page 20.
+The fixed dollar minimum taxes are listed on page 21.

 Gross payroll is the total wages, salaries, and other personal services compensation of all employees including general executive officers, wherever located.
 For a period of less than 12 months, annualize gross payroll by dividing it by the number of months in the short period and multiplying the result by 12.
+The fixed dollar minimum tax may be reduced for short periods.
+See page 3, Short periods - proration of fixed dollar minimum tax.